DaanDemaecker/DDM-Engine/README.md

 Currently, there is a single global directional light that is used for shading in any way the user wants to.
 The light has a direction, color, and intensity that can be customized

 - ***Sound System***
-A soundsytem using FMOD has been implemented that plays 3D sound.
+A soundsytem using FMOD has been implemented that supports 2D and 3D sound.

 ## Future goals
 Future goals for my engine include: